Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release is a new version of Olink Analyze 3.2 with additional functionality.
+This release is contains bugfixes for Olink Analyze version 3.3.0.

 ## R CMD check results